tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * Here we are simply accepting the same parameters that the OpenZeppelin documentation listed for the `Crowdsale` contract from our main constructor, and passing them into the `Crowdsale` constructor.

 * This will allow `ArcadeTokenSale` to initialize all of the variables that `Crowdsale` requires.
-The body of the constructor can stay empty since all of the logic is already in the `Crowdsale` and `MintedCrowdsale` contracts.
+The body of the constructor can stay empty, since all of the logic is already in the `Crowdsale` and `MintedCrowdsale` contracts.

 Now, we will need to create one more contract in this file, below the `ArcadeTokenSale`, called `ArcadeTokenSaleDeployer`: